BuddyForms/BuddyForms/readme.txt

 == Documentation & Support ==
 Documentation: [docs.buddyforms.com](http://docs.buddyforms.com/)

 If you still get stuck somewhere, our support gets you back on the right track.
 You can find all help buttons in your BuddyForms Settings Panel in your WP Dashboard and the Help Center!
+Our goal is to help you, that's why if you have any questions or concerns, on our website you can find all the information related to BuddyForms.

 == Screenshots ==

-1. Form Wizard - The easy way to create forms
+1. Embed Forms - The easy way to embed forms
-2. Form Builder - Expert view to setup individual forms with endless possibilities
-3. Form Settings -  Form Builder Settings View
-4. Forms Overview in Admin
-5. EmbedForm the form in Pages via Shortcodes
-6. Frontend Form Example of a Simple Post Form
-7. Form Submissions in the admin backend
+2. List Submissions - Display the user Submissions
+3. Embed Navigation -  Link to forms and Submissions
+4. Login/ Logout Form - Add Loggin Forms and defin a custom rediret after login

 == Changelog ==
 = 2.7.2 - 08 Sep 2022 =